Last Updated on March 16, 2022 by Jim Ferri

 It’s made up of three islands: Grand Cayman, Cayman Brac, and Little Cayman.
 Beach Resorts on Grand Cayman are lovely, and there are many from which to choose.
 Cayman Brac is ideal for deep-sea fishing and Little Cayman ideal for nature lovers and photography.

-Cuba has been much in the news the past several months as the U.S. began taking steps to normalize relations.
+Cuba has been much in the news ever since the U.S. began taking steps to normalize relations.

 Santiago de Cuba, the capital of Cuba’s southeastern province (called “The Oriente” by Cubans), is a beautiful place to visit, as is Baracoa on the eastern end of the island.
 Both are interesting places where you’ll find welcoming people.
 Just be prepared not always to find the luxury accommodations that exist elsewhere in the Caribbean.